What is Subsidence and How Can it Affect Your Property?

 Now that's a scary figure, but it's estimated that only 10% of properties that are affected by subsidence issues actually need underpinning.

 If your property is suffering from subsidence issues and you’re wanting to sell it, this can feel incredibly difficult.
 Estate/online agents are unlikely to take on a property that has subsidence and hasn’t been treated yet, as it is too costly for them.
-Like we've touched on earlier, the property is only likely to appeal to a very specific section of the market, cash buyers, as mortgage lenders are unlikely to grant a mortgage on subsidence affected properties.
+Like we've touched on earlier, the property is only likely to appeal to a very specific section of the market, cash buyers, as house repayments lenders are unlikely to grant a house repayments on subsidence affected properties.

 However, all is not lost.
 The Property Buying Company will buy your property quickly, even if it has subsidence.
 We won’t offer you the full price, but we will offer you a fair price, which is something we do for all of our customers.
 We work with a team of experts nationally who can resolve the issue before we sell the property on, giving you peace of mind and a lump sum of money to do whatever you choose with.

 How much can you get from our we buy any house service?